nii-gakunin-cloud/ccrd-website/sc20/index.md

+---
+title: Center for Cloud Research and Development, NII
+layout: default
+---
 # Center for Cloud Research and Development, NII

 The National Institute of Informatics (NII) seeks to advance integrated research and development activities in information-related fields, including networking, software, and content.
 NII also promotes the creation of a state-of-the-art academic information infrastructure, such as SINET, a Japanese high-performance R&E network.
 This website presents the latest results of our projects aimed at building the academic inter-cloud.